PlayFab/UnityEditorExtensions/README.md

 You may move our plugin folder around; however, we discourage renaming the root(*PlayFabEditorExtensions*) folder.
 This may cause the relative links within the plugin to break.

 ## Troubleshooting and Support:
+This project is designed to work with Unity 5.4+.
+Using this plugin on earlier versions should work; however,

 Did you find an issue or is Editor Extensions giving you a bad experience?